Back to Learning Center

 Specialty tag(s): Child Custody

-Lindsey Obenhaus | November 18, 2020
+Lindsey Obenhaus | May 30, 2024

-Three of the most common ways to establish that a parent has an alcohol problem in a child custody case are: witness testimony, EtG testing, and PEth testing.
+Three of the most common ways to prove alcoholism in a divorce and child custody case are witness testimony, EtG testing, and PEth testing.

-• Admitting to a drinking problem;
+• Admitting to a drinking problem

-• Have witnessed the other parent becoming angry or abusive while intoxicated.
+• Becoming angry or abusive while intoxicated

-The EtG Test:
+The EtG Test

 EtG tests are ideal for zero-tolerance and abstinence situations.
 These tests are excellent at showing that a parent consumed a high level of alcohol during the testing window.
-But, an EtG test alone cannot establish that a parent consumed alcohol irresponsibly or while the children were present.
+But an EtG test alone cannot establish that a parent consumed alcohol irresponsibly or while the children were present.

-The PEth Test:
+The PEth Test

 PEth tests are a fast and precise way to test for alcohol consumption by a parent.
 PEth is a direct alcohol biomarker that can be detected in person’s blood.
 As a consequence, the results cannot be altered.
 The window of detection of alcohol for a PEth test is up to two to three weeks.
 Like EtG tests, they are only able to detect chronic alcohol abuse or binge drinking.